Tressa Thompson

 Tressa Thompson (born May 6, 1975, in Bloomfield, Nebraska) is an American shot putter.

 Career

-She is a three-time NCAA shot put champion from the University of Nebraska in the late 1990s.
-In the early 1990s, Thompson won several high school shot put state titles.
+Thompson is a three-time NCAA shot put champion from the University of Nebraska in the late 1990s.
+In the early 1990s, she won several high school shot put state titles.
 In 2000, she placed second at the USA Indoor shot put competition.

 Personal life

-Just before she was due to go to the 2000 USA Olympics Trials, Tressa tested positive for cocaine and methamphetamine.
+Just before Thompson was due to go to the 2000 USA Olympics Trials, she tested positive for cocaine and methamphetamine.

 Her addictions became the focus of an episode of the A&E television series Intervention.
-Following the show, Tressa was sent to a 90-day intensive in-patient therapy known as "Hope By The Sea".
+Following the show, Thompson was sent to a 90-day intensive in-patient therapy known as "Hope By The Sea".
 She also reportedly went from the treatment facility to a sober living facility to continue her sobriety.

-In 2016, Tressa opened a training center to focus on building better athletes.
+In 2016, Thompson opened a training center to focus on building better athletes.

-She was sentenced to jail for meth possession.
+In 2022, she was sentenced to jail for meth possession.